After-Shock/Cloudbox-wiki/Google-Drive-API-Client-ID-and-Client-Secret.md

 The following guide will show you how to get a Google Drive API Client ID and Client Secret.
-Remember, you will need 2 separate ones for Rclone and Plexdrive.
+Remember, you will need 2 separate sets of Client IDs and Secrets for Rclone and Plexdrive.

 1. Open Google APIs Console site: https://console.developers.google.com and login with your Google account.